-Run engine at specified idle speed (see section 6E), and read vacuum gauge.
+Run engine at specified idle speed (see section 6E1), and read vacuum gauge.
 Vacuum should be within following specification.

-40 - 50 cmHg

-Vacuum specification (15.7 - 19.7 in.Hg)

-at specified idling speed
+Vacuum specification 40 - 50 cmHg (15.7 - 19.7 in.Hg) at specified idling speed and the same of th

 4. After checking, apply sealant to thread of blind plug and install it to intake manifold.